Tour the Fort

-Walking on left, guests will pass the outhouse – ours is a two-seater and you can imagine how important the leaves from that nearby tree were at that time.
+Walking on left, guests will pass the outhouse – ours is a two-seater, and you can imagine how important the leaves from that nearby tree were at that time.

-On down to the left, the weaving house houses tools and implements used in making cloth for clothes and other necessary linens since in those days there were no stores where people could purchase ready-made clothes.
+On down to the left, the weaving house houses tools and implements used in making cloth for clothes and other necessary linens since there were no stores in those days where people could purchase ready-made clothes.

 Note: the fine arrowhead collection dredged from the Tennessee River in the 1930’s and other interesting items on display in this house.